For Better or For Worse: 2007 and 2008 changes

 During the summer of 2008, Elizabeth and Anthony carry out their wedding plans, which culminate in a ceremony in late August.
 This occasion is marred by a crisis: Grandpa Jim has had another heart attack.
 Elizabeth hears about it after the ceremony and visits her grandfather and her step-grandmother, Iris, in the hospital.
 Jim is hanging on and responding with his post-stroke responses of "yes" and "no".
 In the final daily strip, Iris gives advice to Elizabeth and Anthony, who are both touched by her devotion to Jim.
 The strip concludes with Iris saying "It's a promise that should last a lifetime.
 It defines you as a person and describes your soul.
 It's a promise to be there, one for the other, no matter what happens, no matter who falls ...
 For better or for worse, my dears ... for better or for worse".
 This final daily strip had a message from Johnston saying, "This concludes my story ... with grateful thanks to everyone who has made this all possible. ~Lynn Johnston".

 The Sunday strip on August 31, 2008, revealed what each character would do in years to come.
 Elly and John retire to travel, volunteer in the community, and help raise their four grandchildren.
 Elizabeth continues to teach.
 She and Anthony have a child, James Allen, presumably named in honour of his great-grandfather Jim Richards.
-Grandpa Jim lives to welcome the child, then passes away at age 89 with Iris at his bedside.
+Grandpa Jim lives to welcome the child, then dies at age 89 with Iris at his bedside.
 Anthony continues to manage Mayes Motors and its various related businesses, introduces Elizabeth to ballroom dancing, and hopes to open a bed-and-breakfast.
 Michael has four books published before signing a film contract.
 Deanna opens a sewing school and teaches Robin to cook.
 Meredith enters dance and theatre.
 April graduates from university with a degree in veterinary medicine.
 Following her love of horses, she gets a job in Calgary with the Calgary Stampede, continues to live in western Canada, and has an unnamed boyfriend there.